FTB 2288 Pre-Intercept Notice Instructions

 Pre-Intercept Notice Information

-Your agency’s Pre-Intercept Notice should be “identical or substantially similar” to the sample Pre-Intercept Notice provided below.
+Your agency’s Pre-Intercept Notice should be “identical or substantially similar” to the sample Pre-Intercept Notice provided.
 Send this notice to your debtors by October 1 for the upcoming process year.

 Sending a Pre-Intercept Notice to all debtors reduces debtor contacts that occur after intercepts, and you may increase voluntary payments.